This statement has been published in accordance with Section 54 of the Modern Slavery Act 2015 for the financial year ending 29th February 2020.

-We are committed to acting ethically and with integrity in all of our business activities and relationships, and to implementing and enforcing effective systems and controls to ensure that modern slavery is not taking place anywhere in our own business, or in businesses within our supply chain.
+We are committed to acting ethically and with integrity in all of our business activities and relationships, and to implementing and enforcing effective systems and controls to ensure that modern slavery is not taking place anywhere in our own business or in the businesses throughout our entire supply chain.

-This statement relates to actions and activities undertaken during the financial year 1 January 2017 to 31 December 2017.
-It sets out the actions we have taken to understand and address all potential areas of risk in relationship to modern slavery, and the steps we are taking to ensure that there is no slavery or human trafficking within the Orangebox business and our supply chains.
-In addition, we reserve the right to audit our suppliers to ensure compliance.
+This statement relates to actions and activities undertaken during the financial year 1st March 2019 to 29th February 2020.
+It sets out the actions we have taken to understand and address all potential areas of risk in relationship to modern slavery, and the steps we are taking to ensure that there is no slavery or human trafficking throughout the Orangebox business and its supply chains.

 Our Business and Organisational Structure

 Orangebox is a designer and manufacturer of innovative furniture for the modern workplace.
-The privately owned business, which is run by a board of eight Directors, had a turnover of £61m in 2017.
+The business is run by a board of eight Directors, and our turnover in the financial year ending February 2020 was £65.5m.

 Our Supply Chains

-We have a global supply chain of materials, around 70% of which are sourced from within the UK, with 25% from the rest of Europe and 5% from China.
+We have a global supply chain of materials, circa 70% of which are sourced from within the UK, 25% from the rest of Europe, and 5% from China.

-We are committed to working only with highly reputable suppliers, each of whom needs to satisfactorily complete our Supplier Assessment Process before they can be appointed, to ensure that their due diligence and ethical practices are aligned with our own Ethical Purchasing Policy.
+We are committed to working only with highly reputable suppliers, each of whom needs to satisfactorily complete our Supplier Assessment Process before they can be appointed.
+This is to ensure that their due diligence and ethical practices are aligned with our own Ethical Purchasing Policy.
+In addition, we reserve the right to audit our suppliers to ensure compliance.

 The relationships we enjoy with our suppliers are well established and long lasting.
-For the recruitment of temporary agency workers we use one main local recruitment consultancy, which has undergone a rigorous assessment of due diligence and ethical practices.
+The monitoring and regular review process enables us to ensure ongoing compliance by all suppliers to our Values and Policies.
+For the recruitment of temporary agency workers, we use one main local recruitment consultancy, which has undergone a rigorous assessment of due diligence and ethical practices.

 The departmental responsibilities relating to modern slavery are as follows:

-- Material Control Department: the research and development of the Ethical Purchasing Policy and Supplier Assessment methodology
+- Supply Chain Department: the research and development of the Ethical Purchasing Policy and Supplier Assessment methodology.

-- Material Control & Planning Manager and Operations Director: the implementation and enforcement of the relevant policies.
+- Supply Chain Manager and Operations Director: the implementation and enforcement of the above policy.

 To raise awareness of the issue of modern slavery and ensure that all members of staff understand the procedures for reporting any areas of concern, we communicate the following policies across the business: